jacinabox/Indexing/README.md

 * UI.hs - a Win32 GUI, including the entry point.
 * Indexing.hs - the main indexing and searching code.
+* IndexDirector.hs - controls indexing and searching.
 * Unpacks.hs - a module that does unpacking of archive files for searching.
 Also does conversion to plain text.
 * Driveletters.hs - a module that interfaces with Win32, to determine the letters of the fixed drives on the system, for indexing.
-* FileCons.hs - the low-level file access code used by Indexing.hs.
-Also stands on its own as a library.
 * Normalize.hs - a function that converts accents to unaccented characters, to make searching in European languages easier.
 * Subclass.hs - a function for subclassing a window in Win32.

-To build the application, use
+To build the application, do these steps;

+1. Install the Displayable package at https://github.com/jacinabox/Hoss/tree/master/Displayable

+2. Install the Swizzling package from http://alkalisoftware.net/Swizzling-0.1.2.0.tar.gz

+3. Get this repository and do

-ghc UI.hs -o Index -O2 -DWIN32
+ghc UI.hs -o Index -O1 -DWIN32

+on Windows or

+ghc UI.hs -o Index -O1

+on Linux.

 Hard problems to solve with this project: